pantsbuild/intellij-pants-plugin/README.md

 * Download and open IntelliJ IDEA 15 Community Edition
 * Install Python, Scala, and Gradle Plugins
+* Open the project via File -> Open, then select the plugin source folder.
+Do not import the plugin source as pants project because the plugin does not work on itself.
 * Use IntelliJ IDEA 15 Community Edition as IDEA IC SDK.
 Project Structure(Cmd + ;) -> SDK -> '+' button -> IntelliJ Platform Plugin SDK
 * Setup the SDK's classpath
   * Add the following to the SDK's classpath